jiaoshuntian/ivory-operator/docs/content/tutorial/connection-pooling.md

 weight: 100
 ---

 Connection pooling can be helpful for scaling and maintaining overall availability between your application and the database.
-PGO helps facilitate this by supporting the [PgBouncer](https://www.pgbouncer.org/) connection pooler and state manager.
+IVYO helps facilitate this by supporting the [PgBouncer](https://www.pgbouncer.org/) connection pooler and state manager.

 Let's look at how we can a connection pooler and connect it to our application!

 ## Adding a Connection Pooler

-Let's look at how we can add a connection pooler using the `kustomize/keycloak` example in the [Postgres Operator examples](https://github.com/CrunchyData/postgres-operator-examples/fork) repository.
+Let's look at how we can add a connection pooler using the `kustomize/keycloak` example in the [Ivory Operator examples](https://github.com/Highgo/ivory-operator-examples/fork) repository.

 Connection poolers are added using the `spec.proxy` section of the custom resource.
 Currently, the only connection pooler supported is [PgBouncer](https://www.pgbouncer.org/).